cjperez2017/YouTube-Playlist-to-Spotify-Importer/README.md

 # Notes
   - You must pick an existing YouTube playlist to import
   - The YouTube playlist must be **public**
   - If you want to create a new Spotify Playlist you must enter a name for the playlist that is different from the other play list you own

-    - Example: If you have 2 playlist **songs** and **favorites** and you want to create a listlist call **youtube** type **youtube** when asked to select a spotify playlist
+    - Example: If you have 2 playlist **songs** and **favorites** and you want to create a new playlist called **youtube** type **youtube** when asked to select a spotify playlist
   - If you want to add to an existing playlist select a playlist name which you already own
   - Playlist in spotify can be public or private but must be owned by you
   - If a song is already in the playlist it will not be added again (one copy of a song for playlist)
   - Playlist are made based on the name of the song from youtube and sometimes the channel name.
 For best results please use the official versions of the songs and/or videos with straight forward titles
   - Mistakes are possible, double checking the playlist is encouraged
   - Mispellings or different spelling between a video on YouTube and a track on Spotify may lead to the selection of the song song

     - Example:
     YouTube Video Name is **Pa Mi** but Spotify Track Name is **Pa Mí**